 If Artel Style is narrated by your hip friend, then the details in A Cultural History are told to you by everybody’s favorite professor: knowledgable, accessible, and an erudite storyteller.
-This handy volume is pure cold for introverts: Carrying it in your backpack is like having a tour guide at your side, without the pesky personal interaction.
+This handy volume is pure gold for introverts: Carrying it in your backpack is like having a tour guide at your side, without the pesky personal interaction.

 You can enjoy this book without ever setting foot in Prague, and if (when?) you do visit, these essays will deepen your understanding of must-see spots like Prague Castle, the National Theater, Wenceslas Square, and more.
 There’s also a useful overview of Prague’s neighborhoods and a Czech pronunciation guide ‘for the faint-hearted.’

 Visible from everywhere during the day, and now also dramatically floodlit at night, the cathedral and castle haunt the imagination of Prague… — Richard D.E.
 Burton

 Strong Sense of Place is a website and podcast dedicated to literary travel and books we love.
 Reading good books increases empathy.
 Empathy is good for all of us and the amazing world we inhabit.

 Strong Sense of Place is a listener-supported podcast.
 If you like the work we do, you can help make it happen by joining our Patreon!
 That'll unlock bonus content for you, too — including Mel's secret book reviews and Dave's behind-the-scenes notes for the latest Two Truths and a Lie.

 This is a weekly email.
 If you'd like a quick alert whenever we update our blog, subscribe here.